userzimmermann/python-modeled.netconf/README.md

-Creating a YANG module from our modeled `TuringMachine` class is now as simple as importing the modeled `YANG` module adapter class...
+Creating a YANG module from the modeled `TuringMachine` class is now quite simple.
+Just import the modeled `YANG` module adapter class: